Is weed legal in Texas? Unfortunately, the answer is still no.

 The polls are in, and marijuana has been turning heads in this state.
 Recent polling suggests that 60% of Texans favor legalizing weed for recreational purposes, with a further 28% in favor of medicinal use.
 This is a whopping 20 point increase in the past 11 years.

 Texas’s state legislature only meets in odd-numbered years, which means Texas marijuana laws 2021 might see a turn for the better.
 Before the most recent session began, over a dozen bills were pre-filed.

 Everyone’s asking when marijuana will be legal in Texas.
 We can’t say for sure, but the possibility of tax revenue from weed sales could be an excellent incentive for lawmakers.

 With the momentum behind legalization and decriminalization, it’s only a matter of time.
 You can’t do it just yet, but as soon as those laws turn in our favor, you can buy your marijuana seeds directly from us.
-Whether you’re after Gorilla Glue $4 seeds or high CBD strains, our selection is vast.

 If you’re still asking, “Is weed legal in Texas now?”, the answer is no. It’s best to stay on the right side of the law to keep out of jail and save yourself a pretty penny in fines.